david-prv/prog-cms-tmpmky-script/README.md

 # prog-cms-tmpmky-scripts
-little collection of tampermonkey plugins I've programmed for the prog1 cms
+little collection of tampermonkey plugins I've programmed for the prog1 and sic cms

 ## Current Scripts